 Materials pertaining to the teaching of English to speakers of other languages (TESOL) or English as a second language (ESL) can be found in a number of places in the library and through various online resources, and also elsewhere in the College.

-- The Community English and Community Language Programs (CEP and CLP) at Teachers College provide English as a second language and foreign language instruction to adult learners, and serve as an on-site language education lab in which TESOL and Applied Linguistics faculty members and students teach, observe, and do classroom research.
+- The Community Language Program (CLP) at Teachers College provide English as a second language and foreign language instruction to adult learners, and serve as an on-site language education lab in which TESOL and Applied Linguistics faculty members and students teach, observe, and do classroom research.
 The Programs' office, in Room 46E Horace Mann, maintains extensive collections of TESOL and ESL curriculum materials for the use of program participants.